All Episodes

 They'll put up with it.

-The children of illegals will put up with these dilapidated schools because for them it is a huge step up.
+The children of illegals will put up with these dilapidated schools because for them, it is a huge step up.

-As they are brainwashed and programmed to become Democrats as adults.
+And these schools become little indoctrination centers for the children of illegal immigrants as they are brainwashed and programmed to become Democrats as adults.

 They hire investigators to follow kids leaving school to see where they actually go.